Blog Home / Knowledge / Accounting KPIs for Internal Accounting Departments: Metrics That Matter

 5. Budget Variance

-Purpose: Comparison of actual financial performance to budget
+Purpose: Compares actual financial performance with the budget.

-Why it matters: Significant variances could indicate forecasting problems, or overspending or unexpected costs.
+Why it matters: Large differences may indicate forecasting issues, overspending, or unexpected costs.

 Formula: Budget Variance = Actual Amount – Budgeted Amount